sardana-org/sardana/doc/source/users/scan.rst

 Following variables are supported:

+**ActiveMntGrp**
+    *Mandatory, set by user*

+    Environment variable to define the measurement group that will be used when running a scan.

+.. seealso:: For further information regarding measurement groups, please read
+             the following document:
+             :ref:`Measurement Group Overview <_sardana-measurementgroup-overview>`

 **ApplyExtrapolation**
+    *Not mandatory, set by user*

     Enable/disable the extrapolation method to fill the missing parts of the very first scan records in case the software synchronized acquisition could not follow the pace.
 Can be used only with the continuous acquisition